A Few Most Peculiar Places

 Peculiar Places - Bern Natural History Museum.

-Ever visited a location and walked away thinking, “What was that?”.
-We recount four places we saw in 2015 that left us scratching our heads.
+Have you ever visited a location and walked away thinking, “What was that?”.
+We recount four places that left us scratching our heads.

 The Naturhistorisches (Natural History) Museum in Bern, Switzerland, etched itself in our brains forever.
 We walked away from this museum with the makings of a few fantastical animal nightmares.
 Like any other Natural History Museum, it was full of historical and scientific information, including many fossils and animal exhibits.
 Educational-wise, we found the museum fascinating.